 Recall that \vz is a function of \hs.
 Therefore, using the chain rule to take the derivative,

-where the second equality follows from \eqref{eq: bilevel caol pd z pd hs}.
+where the second equality follows from \eqref{eq: bilevel caol pd z pd hs} and the definition of \htilde.
 Recognizing the convolution formula in the second summand, the expression can be simplified to

 This proves the claim.
 Note that the provided formula is for a single element in \vh.
-One can concatenate the result for each value of $\vs$ to get the gradient for all elements in \vh.
+One can concatenate the partial derivative result for each value of $\vs$ to get the full Jacobian.

 }